 Pros:

-- Highly efficient and stable, specifically designed for MacOS.
+• Highly efficient and stable, designed explicitly for MacOS.

 Cons: